 ARTIFICIAL PLANTS + FLOWERS

-All Afloral artificial flowers and fake plants are sourced ethically from both domestic and international manufacturers.
 Currently, China is the primary source for artificial flowers and plants in the world, with very few U.S. manufacturers.
 Because domestic manufacturing is not available, we must source internationally for this portion of our business.
-We strive to lower our environmental impact by partnering with vendors that use recycled fabrics, wire, and biomass plastics (bio-based plastics are fully or partially made from biological resources rather than fossil raw materials).
+As we strive to lower our environmental impact we seek vendors that use recycled fabrics, wire, and biomass plastics (bio-based plastics are fully or partially made from biological resources rather than fossil raw materials).
+Unfortunately, not all our artificial stems are made from recycled materials, our products that are made from recycled materials and/or biomass plastics can be filtered on the collection pages and will be stated on the products detail page.

 All of our manufacturing partners follow a strict code of ethical labor practices.
 For more information on the country of origin or what each faux flower is made of, please visit individual product pages.